learn-co-curriculum/dsc-roc-curves-and-auc/README.md

 <img src="./images/decision_boundary_accuracy.png" alt="drawing" width="550px"/>

-Here we see the majority of the two classes probabilities land at around .25 or .75.
-If we alter the cutoff point, we can sacrifice precision, increasing the false positive rate in order to also increase the true positive rate, or vice versa.
-Imagine here green is the positive case 1 (in this case heart disease) and red the negative case 0.
+Here you see the majority of the two classes probabilities land at around .25 or .75.
+If we alter the cutoff point, it could sacrifice precision, increasing the false positive rate in order to also increase the true positive rate, or vice versa.
+Imagine in this instance that green is the positive case 1 (in this case heart disease) and red the negative case 0.
 Shifting the decision boundary to the left from 0.5 will result in capturing more of the positive (1) cases.
-At the same time, we will also pick up some false negatives, those red cases at the far right of the negative (0) case distribution.
+At the same time, it will pick up some false negatives, those red cases at the far right of the negative (0) case distribution.

 <img src="./images/decision_boundary_recall_preferred.png" alt="drawing" width="550px"/>
 Models with poor ROC might have large overlaps in the probability estimates for the two classes.
-This would indicate that the algorithm performed poorly and had difficulty seperating the two classes from each other.
+This would indicate that the algorithm performed poorly and had difficulty separating the two classes from each other.

 <img src="./images/poor_good_seperability.png" alt="drawing" width="400px"/>